nadiamariduena/python-intro-2024-privat/z_decorators.md

 #### ✅ chatgpt:

 - The `@functools.wraps` decorator might appear in grey and look like a comment in some code editors or IDEs due to syntax highlighting settings or themes that treat decorators differently.
 Despite its appearance, @functools.wraps is indeed an important part of the code.

+>It is used to update the wrapper function to look more like the original function being decorated.

+>This means it copies metadata such as the function name, docstring, and other attributes from the original function to the wrapper function.